Training for life

 “Can I just say thank you?
 That took a lot of courage to be vulnerable and honest with us, including strangers you’ve never met before.
 So thank you.”

-Many people have commended my courage in being open about what I’m going through right now, and even called me brave to step away from my marriage.
-And bravery and courage feel like the wrong ways to understand the energy behind my choices—until I think of this teaching from Sifu Bruce Lee.
+Many people have commended my courage over the years and called me brave.
+But bravery and courage feel like the wrong ways to understand the energy behind my choices—until I think of this teaching from Sifu Bruce Lee.

 Under duress, under the stress of major life change and loss, I am falling to the level of my training.